RevokeCash/revoke.cash/README.md

 Some of these variables are integral to the functioning of Revoke.cash:

-- `NEXT_PUBLIC_INFURA_API_KEY` is used for reading data from Ethereum Mainnet + Testnets.
+- `NEXT_PUBLIC_INFURA_API_KEY` is used for reading data from Ethereum + Testnets.
-- `NODE_URLS` is used for reading data from Optimism Mainnet + Testnet.
+- `NEXT_PUBLIC_ALCHEMY_API_KEY` is used for reading data from Polygon, Optimism and Arbitrum + Testnets
+  - Alchemy is also used for ENS and UNS name resolutions - if omitted those resolutions will not work.
 - `COVALENT_API_KEY` and `COVALENT_IS_PREMIUM` is used for certain chains such as Evmos and Harmony.
-- `ETHERSCAN_API_KEYS` is used for many of the other chains such as Polygon or Avalanche.
+- `ETHERSCAN_API_KEYS` is used for many of the other chains such as BSC or Avalanche.
 - `NEXT_PUBLIC_NODE_URLS` is used to override any RPC URLs on the frontend - e.g. if you want to use Alchemy instead of Infura.

 If you omit any of these variables, Revoke.cash will not work for the chains you omitted.